All Episodes

 Because of course it makes perfect sense to support the people that have been supportive of Americans.

-How could how could you not, right?
+How could you not, right?

 Yeah, from a general principle, I agree with that.

-It reminds me of the situation in Iraq in 2011-2012 when there was a large-scale invasion to go into Iraq and re-up in that in that theater of war, and we lifted many of our partners, airlifted many of our allies and partners out back to the United States.
+It reminds me of the situation in Iraq in 2011, 2012, when there was a large-scale invasion to go into Iraq and re-up in that theater of war.

-And as you said, principally that's the right thing to do, and I agree with that.
+And as you said, principally that's the right thing to do.

 The problem then, and that's the problem I'm going to get to about now, is that some of the individuals that were transported to the United States of America were actually ISIS.

-And it took us months to figure that out and find them.
+And it took us months to figure that out and find them because we didn't do an appropriate vetting procedure against them.

-So, fast forward to Afghanistan, we are moving way more people out at a much higher rate of speed by the tens of thousands are arriving to military bases in the US.
+We are moving way more people out at a much higher rate of speed by the tens of thousands are arriving to military bases in the U.S. And you have to have a plan to vet people in country in place if you're going to vet them properly.

 You can't do that when you transport tens of thousands of people to America.